Michigan allows the cultivation and sale of industrial hemp, recreational cannabis, and medical marijuana.

-Let’s take a look at Michigan state law and whether smokable hemp flower is legal in this state.
+Let’s look at Michigan’s state hemp law and whether smokable hemp flower is legal in this state.

 Is Hemp Flower Legal in Michigan?